r-hub/blog/content/post/2024-03-21-containers/index.md

 - containers
 - R versions
 output: hugodown::hugo_document
-rmd_hash: c088cbc87ddcafeb
+rmd_hash: e98dcd1279f66d9e

 ---

 ## TL;DR

-If you need a Docker container with R, or need to run a specific R version or need to run R on a specific platform, then chances are, you don't need to compile R or build your own ocker image.
+If you need a Docker container with R, or need to run a specific R version or need to run R on a specific platform, then chances are, you don't need to compile R or build your own Docker image.
 Take a look at the links below.

 ## [`rstudio/r-docker`](https://github.com/rstudio/r-docker)

-Containers corresponding to Posit's R builds from [rstudio/r-buidls](https://github.com/rstudio/r-builds)
+Containers corresponding to Posit's R builds from [rstudio/r-builds](https://github.com/rstudio/r-builds)

 Advantages:

--   Many Linux distributions, currently all supported versions of Ubuntu, Debian, CentOS, Rocky Linux, and openSUSE.
+-   Many Linux distributions, currently all supported versions of Ubuntu, Debian, CentOS, Rocky Linux, and OpenSUSE.
 -   Extensively tested.
 These Ubuntu (20.04 currently) builds are used on [Posit Cloud](https://posit.cloud/), [shinyapps.io](https://shinyapps.io/), and the [`r-lib/actions/setup-r`](https://github.com/r-lib/actions/tree/v2-branch/setup-r) GitHub Action also installs these on Linux.
 -   They support all versions of R from R 3.1.0, and R-devel.
 -   It is possible to install multiple versions of R on these containers.